sizespectrum/mizer/README.md

 leads to further depletion of prey, leading to further slow-down, in a potentially vicious cycle.

-Luckily the natural ecosystem has evolved to facilitate very smooth traffic on the biomass highway with resultant high productivity.
+Luckily, the natural ecosystem has evolved to facilitate very smooth traffic on this biomass highway, with resultant high productivity.
 This state is characterised by an approximate power-law shape of the biomass size spectrum.
-The purpose of mizer is to allow us to understand how various stressors, like fishing or climate change, affect the size spectrum and hence flow of biomass and the productivity and resilience of the marine ecosystem.
+The purpose of mizer is to allow us to understand how various stressors, like fishing or climate change, affect the size spectrum and hence the flow of biomass and the productivity and resilience of the marine ecosystem.
 Mizer allows us to investigate how size-based fisheries management strategies can be used to keep the ecosystem close to its natural productive state.

-## A model one can understand

-One big advantage of a mizer model is that it is based on a strong mathematical foundation.
-This allows a degree of a priori understanding of the behaviour of the model that is absent in many other multi-species models.
-This theoretical foundation is well presented in the book “Fish Ecology, Evolution, and Exploitation” by Ken Andersen.